 “Eresh, I’m trusting you with this.
 When the police arrive, tell them…tell them you were in the area when you heard the gunshot, and when you arrived, you found these men attacking each other.
 You waited to investigate until it was safe, but it turns out this one,” Leandros nodded at the unconscious man, “Was still alive.
 Eftychia, you hit him to protect yourself and Eresh.”

 Eftychia shook her head.
-“I need to, Lion Cub.
-I work for Unity, but I’m still an orinian, and that’s not a good thing to be when Gallontea police are around, nowadays.”
+“I can’t stay, Lion Cub.
+I work for Unity, but I’m still an orinian, and that’s not a good thing to be when Gallontea police are around.”

-Leandros swore.
+Leandros swore under his breath.
 “You’re right.
 Eresh, can you do this alone?”

 “What if he wakes up and tells them what really happened?”
 Eresh asked.